-That said, only a few cards in the U.S., mostly issued by credit unions, have true PIN-priority, which means consumers are asked to enter their PIN first in every transaction if that’s an option the merchant supports.
+Only a few cards in the U.S., mostly issued by credit unions, have true PIN-priority, which means consumers are asked to enter their PIN first in every transaction if that’s an option the merchant supports.

 The most versatile cards also have what’s called an “offline PIN.”
-These cards actually store the PIN securely on the chip itself, so cardholder verification can occur even at a stand-alone kiosk not connected to a network.
+These cards store the PIN securely on the chip itself, so cardholder verification can occur even at a stand-alone kiosk not connected to a network.
 The technology was developed in other parts of the world where the telecommunications infrastructure wasn’t as robust as it is in the U.S.

 If your card has an online PIN, the terminal must electronically contact the issuer over a network to verify that your PIN is correct every time you enter it.